-All governors must have read part 2 of "KCSIE-19"
+All governors must read part 2 of 'KCSiE'

-Our nominated Governor for Safeguarding and Child Protection is:
+Our nominated governor for safeguarding and child protection is: Name: Mary Higgins

-Mary Higgins

-This Governor will receive safeguarding training relevant to the governance role and this will be updated every 2 years.
+This governor will receive safeguarding training relevant to the governance role and this will be updated every two years.

-The Governing Body will review all policies/procedures that relate to safeguarding and child protection annually.
+The governing body will review all policies/procedures that relate to safeguarding and child protection annually.

-A member of our Governing Body (usually the Chair) is nominated to be responsible for liaising with Birmingham Children's Trust in the event of allegations of abuse being made against the Head Teacher.
+A member of the governing body (usually the Chair) is nominated to be responsible for liaising with Birmingham Children's Trust in the event of allegations of abuse being made against the Head Teacher

-The Nominated Governor will liaise with the Head Teacher and the DSL to produce a report at least annually for governors and ensure the annual Section 175 safeguarding self-assessment is completed and submitted on time.
+The Nominated Governor will liaise with the Head Teacher and the DSL to produce a report at least annually for governors and ensure the annual Section 175 safeguarding selfassessment is completed and submitted on time.